FAQ

 Q: Our church does not have a comprehensive list of health and safety policies.
 What should we do?

-A: The orange Policies and Procedures Manual included in the WOF training contains some general church policies and many policies relevant to children’s and youth ministry.
-Further church policies can be found at https://www.icbnz.org/health-and-safety.html
+A: The orange Policies and Procedures Manual included in the WOF training contains some general church policies and many policies relevant to children’s and youth ministry. https://safetywof.org.nz/wp-content/uploads/2019/09/4.-Safety-Policies-Procedures-Reference-Documents-Safety-WOF.pdf

 Q: Do we need to temporarily stand down existing volunteers or employees if they do not have a current police vetting check?